remix-run/react-router-website/README.md

 npm run dev
 ```

-If you're actually writing docs, let's start up a file watcher, the react-router docs folder location is defined by the `LOCAL_DOCS_PATH` environment variable, so if it's next to this project, the value should be `"../react-router/docs"`
+If you're actually writing docs, let's start up a file watcher, the react-router docs folder location is defined by the `LOCAL_DOCS_PATH` and `LOCAL_EXAMPLES_PATH` environment variable, so if it's next to this project, the value should be `"../react-router/docs"`

 ```sh
 /wherever/your/code/is/reactrouter.com